arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

 # Real Life Example

-There is a brand-new project which will provide book recommendations.
+There is a brand-new project for book recommendations.
 The very first step is getting a list of books from a backend.
 This is enough _forever and ever_.
 Sounds good.